 1. Make breakfast, drink a cup of coffee, wash the dishes.

 2. Open the door, head to the car, open the car door, switch on the radio and drive the car.

 What do you think you’ll achieve by the end of the morning?
 You will have used the present progressive form correctly by relating it to your daily routine.
-It’s all about incorporating English as a habit and relating it to yourself first and foremost.
+It’s all about incorporating English as a habit and relating it to yourself.

 Now, what can you do if you get stuck?
 What if you have no idea how to describe a particular action?
 Make a mental note of it:

-“Hmm, I don’t know how to say “tengok Whatsapp” in English.
+“Hmm, I don’t know how to say “tengok WhatsApp” in English.
 I’ll find out and use it tomorrow.”
-(Answer: “I’m checking my Whatsapp” or “I am glancing at my phone”.)
+(Answer: “I’m checking my Whatsapp” or “I am reading my WhatsApp messages”.)

 Try it out and see if it’s helpful!

 If you like this article, please share it with your friends and relatives.
 If you’re a teacher, try this out with your pupils!